Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Data Reduction

+Here we introduce a ``ring correction'' to remove the residual instrumental effects, to the order of $\pm$0.2 mag in the raw photometry.
+The methodology is to consider the features of the light curves for {bright} stars that have similar distances from the SCP, as they sweep out paths along the same ring with different hour angles but similar declination.
+The systematic light curve features do not change drastically as slightly different radii.
 The GASC FOV has been subdivided into 10 concentric rings, each with a width of 100 pixels with an exception of 60 pixels for the outermost ring.
 Figure \ref{ring_look} shows the concentric rings dividing the GASC FOV.
-Within each ring we investigated the behavior of standard stars, mapped the gradient of its flux variation over different position angles ($PA$) on the CCD chip relative to the SCP, i.e.: $\mathrm{d} Flux / \mathrm{d} PA$.
+Within each ring we investigated the behavior of standard stars {which are non-variable stars with $V\sim 3.5 - 5.5$}, mapped the gradient of its flux variation over different position angles ($PA$) on the CCD chip relative to the SCP, i.e., $\mathrm{d} Flux / \mathrm{d} PA$.
 Then, we combined the gradients calculated from each standard star at each $PA$ over a continuous run of observations under good weather conditions, and applied a spline interpolation to obtain a gradient map over that ring.
 We then integrate over the $PA$ and convert the integrated flux into a magnitude.
 This produces a phase diagram of magnitude variations within each ring, representing systematic behavior of the stars as they trail along certain rings of the CCD chip.

-We refer to this procedure as the ``ring correction.''
+We refer to this procedure as the ``ring correction''.
 The light curve corrections for all the other stars can be obtained by subtracting the ``ring correction'' after proper time phase matching.
-The ``ring corrections'' have been built based on a 4 day continuous run of high quality data obtained from 04:25 UT on 22 June to 03:47 UT on 26 June 2009.
+The ``ring corrections'' have been built based on a 4-day continuous run of high-quality data obtained from 04:25 UT on 2009-06-22 to 03:47 UT on 2009-06-26.
 This has been applied successfully to the data obtained during the entire season.
 The ``ring corrections'' for typical stars within each one of the ten rings are shown in Fig. \ref{ring-corrs}, and they work well for most of the cases.
 Additionally, the $\sigma-$ magnitude diagram, after applying both the pseudo-star correction and the ring corrections is shown in Fig. \ref{sig-mag}.
-For instance, we obtained $\sim3\%$ photometric accuracy for those stars with apparent magnitude $V \approx$ 5.5.
-In summary, with the ring correction procedure completed, the images have been bias and dark subtracted, and light curves have been corrected for instrumental effects that cause intensity variation across the field and as a function of time.
+For instance, we obtained $\sim3\%$ photometric accuracy for stars with apparent magnitude $V \approx$ 5.5.
+In summary, with the ring correction procedure completed, the light curves have been corrected for instrumental effects that cause intensity {variations} across the field and as a function of time.